CJMenart/MetadataRepresentationProject/use-case.md

 # Narrative
+  The knowledge graph intends to provide information to cars and car-users to facilitate smoother(uneventful) journeys.
+The knowledge graph is intended to be used during the planning and middle of the trip.
 # Competency Questions
 * Does the car need to stop or slow down?
 * Will an object move into the road?